npm package discovery and stats viewer.

 For Relay examples and more real life examples please check the examples package.

-You can also see that satisfies WithNovaEnvironment<Operation, TypeMap> is used to strongly type parameters.
-The Operation is used to make the referenceEntries prop strongly typed.
-If no query is defined it can be set to the UnknownOperation type exported from the package.
+You can also see that satisfies WithNovaEnvironment<Operation, TypeMap, typeof Component> is used to strongly type parameters.
+The Operation is used to validate referenceEntries prop parameter and passing typeof Component verifies that not only the name of the prop matches but also the returned value.
+If no query is defined Operation can be set to the UnknownOperation type exported from the package and passing typeof Component is not needed.
 The operation types are generated by the GraphQL compiler (either apollo-react-relay-duct-tape-compiler or relay-compiler).
 The TypeMap type gives you strongly typed mock resolvers and can be generated using typemap-plugin that can be added to graphql codegen config file.

 Additionally, StoryObjWithoutFragmentRefs utility type is provided which is just a small wrapper over StoryObj type from Storybook that makes sure that args don't require you to pass props that are supplied using referenceEntries parameter.